How Can We Help?

 Clear Queue button This button will clear all the check records that have Queue checked.

-Test Checkbox Click this checkbox to include the check image as a background in the egnerated PDF.
-This is soley used to check the alignment of template fields and the target print stock.
+Test Checkbox Click this checkbox to include the check image as a background in the generated PDF.
+Warning this is soley used to check the alignment of template fields and the target print stock.
 Never leave this enabled when you send the generated PDF to your printer since the background image is never needed when you actually print to bank check print stock.
 This will waste expensive ink so make sure it is disabled when you are ready to send the generated check data to your physical printer.

 Graduation Cap Icon This is the help icon loads this documentation page you are viewing currently.

-Exit Button Click this to leave the Check Writing panel and return to the BackOffice panel.
+Exit Button Click this to leave the Check Writing panel and return to the Backoffice panel.

 Bank Check Templates

 The HoudiniEsq Check Writing feature uses check templates to generate PDF files of the check which are then sent to you printer.
-HoudiniEsq includes three popular check templates that are compatible with QuickBooks check printing paper stock.
+HoudiniEsq includes three popular check templates that are compatible with QuickBooks check paper stock.

 The three bank check templates included with HoudiniEsq are as follows.